Semen: Composition

 During the process of ejaculation, sperm passes through the ejaculatory ducts and mixes with fluids from the seminal vesicles, the prostate, and the bulbourethral glands to form the semen.
 The seminal vesicles produce a yellowish viscous fluid rich in fructose and other substances that makes up about 70% of human semen.
 The prostatic secretion, influenced by dihydrotestosterone, is a whitish (sometimes clear), thin fluid containing proteolytic enzymes, citric acid, acid phosphatase and lipids.
 The bulbourethral glands secrete a clear secretion into the lumen of the urethra to lubricate it.

 Sertoli cells, which nurture and support developing spermatocytes, secrete a fluid into seminiferous tubules that helps transport sperm to the genital ducts.
 The ductuli efferentes possess cuboidal cells with microvilli and lysosomal granules that modify the ductal fluid by reabsorbing some fluid.
 Once the semen enters the ductus epididymis the principal cells, which contain pinocytotic vessels indicating fluid reabsorption, secrete glycerophosphocholine which most likely inhibits premature capacitation.
 The accessory genital ducts, the seminal vesicle, prostate glands, and the bulbourethral glands, produce most of the seminal fluid.

 Seminal plasma of humans contains a complex range of organic and inorganic constituents.

 The seminal plasma provides a nutritive and protective medium for the spermatozoa during their journey through the female reproductive tract.
-The normal environment of the vagina is a hostile one (c.f. sexual conflict) for sperm cells, as it is very acidic (from the native microflora producing lactic acid), viscous, and patrolled by immune cells.
+The normal environment of the vagina is a hostile one (cf. sexual conflict) for sperm cells, as it is very acidic (from the native microflora producing lactic acid), viscous, and patrolled by immune cells.
 The components in the seminal plasma attempt to compensate for this hostile environment.
 Basic amines such as putrescine, spermine, spermidine and cadaverine are responsible for the smell and flavor of semen.
 These alkaline bases counteract and buffer the acidic environment of the vaginal canal, and protect DNA inside the sperm from acidic denaturation.

 The components and contributions of semen are as follows:

 A 1992 World Health Organization report described normal human semen as having a volume of 2 mL or greater, pH of 7.2 to 8.0, sperm concentration of 20×106 spermatozoa/mL or more, sperm count of 40×106 spermatozoa per ejaculate or more, and motility of 50% or more with forward progression (categories a and b) of 25% or more with rapid progression (category a) within 60 minutes of ejaculation.

 A 2005 review of the literature found that the average reported physical and chemical properties of human semen were as follows: